 The Head Teacher and the SENCo will discuss all the information they have about SEND in the school, including:

 From this information, they decide what resources/training and support is needed.

 The school identifies the needs of a SEND pupil on an individual provision map including the Pathways to Provision.
-The Pathways to Provision is used monthly with the SENCO and Safeguarding/attendance officer to ensure all highlighted pupils are monitored closely.
-This identifies all support given to specific children within school, is reviewed half termly and changes made as needed, so that the needs of all children are met, and resources are deployed as effectively as possible.
+The Notts Pathways to Provision is used half termly with the SENCo and Safeguarding/attendance officer to ensure all highlighted pupils throughout school are monitored closely.
+This identifies all support given to specific children/families within school, is reviewed half termly and changes made as needed, so that the needs of all children are met, and resources are deployed as effectively as possible.

 e) How are decisions made about the type and amount of support my child will receive?